 - Build understanding of the experiences of displaced people and help combat stereotypes relating to refugees and asylum seekers

-On our Founder's Day we asked our whole school community to consider the theme of 'inclusivity' and what we could do to make our school even more inclusive.
+On our Founder's Day in October 2021we asked our whole school community to consider the theme of 'inclusivity' and what we could do to make our school even more inclusive.
 The presentation below shows the ideas we shared and are now putting into action.

 How we support students

 In terms of welcome and support we provide all new EAL and refugee students with specially made welcome / induction booklets.
 These are highly visual and explain clearly who key people are in the school, how to use a timetable, where to buy school uniform, where to go for help, maps etc. We ensure that all new EAL and refugee students have a welcome meeting with parents, head of year and the EAL coordinator before they start.
 Students English level is also assessed.
 We prioritise refugee students for 1:1 English lessons.
 They are given a tour of the school and assigned a ‘buddy’ to look after them.

 We arrange for all of our refugee students to have an interpreter at parents’ evenings to help with communication between teachers, student and family members.
 We work closely with the ‘key workers’ of refugee families to help them integrate into the school community.

 Our school's website is specially designed to auto translate into different languages (click the globe icon at the top right of any page).